rwjdk/MicrosoftAgentFrameworkSamples/README.md

 ## Udemy Course

-If you wish to learn Microsoft Agent Framework the best way is to follow this [Udemy Course](https://www.udemy.com/course/ai-in-c-sharp-using-the-microsoft-agent-framework/?referralCode=34AF1BFA81E5E0C407A2)
+If you wish to learn Microsoft Agent Framework, the best way is to follow this [Udemy Course](https://www.udemy.com/course/ai-in-c-sharp-using-the-microsoft-agent-framework/?referralCode=34AF1BFA81E5E0C407A2)

 ## YouTube video series